LinuxForHealth/FHIR/fhir-persistence-blob-app/README.md

 1. Payload offloading is enabled at the server level.
 Offloading cannot be enabled/disabled on a per-tenant basis.
 If you want to support offloading for just one tenant, use a different IBM FHIR Server instance;
 2. Payload offloading must be configured prior to ingesting any resource data;
 3. Payload offloading must not be disabled after resource data has been ingested;
-4. When payload offloading is enabled, FHIR resources are limited to 4 MiB in size when rendered as uncompressed JSON.
+4. When payload offloading is enabled, FHIR resources are limited to 5000 MiB in size when rendered as uncompressed JSON.
+The practical limit is likely to be lower due to memory usage and typical socket and transaction timeouts.

 ### 1. Pick a Container Name